elleen/elleen.github.io/index.md

 ### Industry Work
 **Block** · Atlanta, GA
 *Software Engineer*
+Aug 2018 - Sep 2022
 - **Marketing Eng**, Cash App (Jan 2021 - Sep 2022)
-Worked on an internal tool used by the Cash Marketing team to carry out various campaigns, such as giveaways through social media posts, QR codes, etc. Did a little bit of frontend work in React and more backend work in Kotlin + SQL.
+Worked on an internal tool used by the Cash Marketing team to carry out various campaigns, such as (pretty large 🤑) giveaways through social media posts, QR codes, etc. Did a little bit of frontend work in React and more backend work in Kotlin + SQL.
-- **Authentication**, Square (Aug 2021 - Jan 2021)
+- **Authentication**, Square (Aug 2018 - Jan 2021)
 Built features for the login flow, two-factor authentication, session management, passwords, etc. Mostly backend work in Java + SQL and Redis.

 **Placester** · Boston, MA